djradon/public-notes/t.cs.ecs.md

   - Changing the content of components can potentially break down many systems.
 - "Anything that needs a dynamic ordering of execution is not very intuitive in ECS"
   - https://forum.unity.com/threads/why-vanilla-ecs-is-not-enough.928287/
+    - "Why not put the 'timer' in each component ?
+Yes you'll need to have one system to update the timer of each type of component having a time... it would be better to have a timmer logic that store the next tick time instead of storing aremaining time that you update every frame.
+It would allow to make use of the DidChange filtering.
+Also you could probably define a ITimer interface that your ComponentData would implement and taht should allow you to stream line the timer update systems a bit through generics."

 ## [[c.Resource]]